-Students in K/1 participate in mathematics lessons each day, during the middle session.
+Students in Year 1 participate in mathematics lessons each day, morning middle session.
 Students are exposed to a variety of hands -on activities to develop their understanding of mathematical concepts and many concepts will be taught and reinforced through games.

 At home, you can help your child by playing board games involving dice or counting, playing card games and talking about numbers in everyday contexts, for example, finding numerals at the supermarket, reading the numbers on letterboxes, following directions to something hidden in a room etc.